thegetty/quire-docs/content/documentation/figure-images.md

 ## Label Figure Images

-By default, all figure images are labeled automatically, either at the start of the caption or just under the image itself in the case of a figure group with a single, group caption [(see below)](#creating-and-styling-figure-groups-with-the-q-figure-group-shortcode).
+By default, all figure images are labeled automatically, either at the start of the caption or just under the image itself in the case of a figure group with a single group caption [(see below)](#create-and-style-figure-groups-with-q-figure-group-shortcode).
 You can turn off this behavior in the `config.yml` file by switching the value `figureLabels: true` to `figureLabels: false`.

 Figure labels are constructed  with the `id` of the image and the `figureLabelsTextBefore` `figureLabelsTextAfter` values defined in your `config.yml` file.
 For example, if the `id` value is "12.3" and the `figureLabelsTextBefore` value is "Figure ", and `figureLabelsTextAfter` value is ". ", the resulting label would be "Figure 12.3".